How to Start and Stick to a Budget

 Once you have a solid plan in place, it is much easier to stick to it.
 With a little bit of planning, and a few easy to implement techniques, you can lay out a plan that is reasonable for your family and will help you stay on the right path.

 - Track your spending – it’s hard to know where you can save a buck, if you don’t know where all of your bucks are going in the first place.
 People are almost always surprised when they actually figure out that they have been spending an extra (unnecessary) $30 a month on cokes from the corner store, or spending more than they need on groceries.
 It may be simple, or it may be hidden within the grocery bill – but the only way to find extra money in your budget is to track those purchases.
 Use a pocket notebook or printables included below to list and track your spending.
+Do an online Survey for Money to earn yourself a bit of extra cash too!

 - Meal planning – I cannot stress enough how much the act of planning meals can save you.
 It will alleviate extra trips to the store, which in turn will eliminate any extra impulse buys from the grocery store (you know those shelves you walk by that have great displays & make you want that extra snack) avoid it!
 When you know what is on the menu, you can stick to a grocery list, eat more meals at home and therefore avoid needless spending on food.

 - Monthly bills – list all of your monthly bills to see exactly where income is needed.
 It will help you see not only what necessary expenses you have, but also may point out a few monthly bills that you can do away with.
 If you are needing to free up some of your budget to move to savings – consider doing away with cable and using a program like Netflix or streaming with Amazon Prime.
 Another option is to bundle your home TV, phone, and internet.
 Use the printable budget planner to get started.
+Shop around for the best car insurance monthly payments to make sure you’re getting the most out of your quote.

 - Lay out your plan – after listing your monthly bills, tracking your spending, and creating a basic meal plan, you should be able to begin laying out a reasonable plan.
 This means that you should be able to set amounts for spending on weekly and monthly food, gas, household and miscellaneous (entertainment) expenses.